alexpavlakis/pollagg/README.md

 <!-- badges: end -->

-`pollagg` is a tool for researchers who want to understand trends in public opinion from many noisy polls or surveys.
+`pollagg` is an out-of-the-box poll aggregator for researchers who want to understand trends in public opinion from multiple polls or surveys taken over time.

 ## Installation